Watergate scandal: Patman probe and indictment of the Plumbers

 The cover-up enabled Nixon to win re-election in 1972 in the largest landslide in American history.

-In August 1972, the Government Accountability Office released an audit of Nixon's reelection campaign, referring $350,000 in questionable transactions to the DOJ for prosecution.
+In August 1972, the Government Accountability Office released an audit of Nixon's re-election campaign, referring $350,000 in questionable transactions to the DOJ for prosecution.
 The DOJ did not pursue these, and Nixon declined to appoint a special prosecutor.
 Wright Patman, the Democrat House Banking Committee chair, initiated his own probe.
-Like the FBI, his commitee was stonewalled by the White House.
+Like the FBI, his committee was stonewalled by the White House.

-In September, O'Brien's legal team—all of whom also worked for the Post—interviewed Baldwin, yielding a front page story for Woodward and Bernstein.
+In September, O'Brien's legal team—all of whom also worked for the Post—interviewed Baldwin, yielding a front-page story for Woodward and Bernstein.
 Felt used the story to shift leaking suspicion to other FBI staffers, and Silbert made the FBI search his office and the grand jury room for bugs: none were found.
-However, another wiretap of unclear origin was found in Oliver's DNC office.
+Another wiretap of unclear origin was found in Oliver's DNC office.
 On September 13, the Patman probe released a confidential report on the Mexican transactions: the findings were leaked to the Post.
-Fearing more revelations, Nixon used House Republican Leader Gerald Ford to stop the probe from gaining subpoena power.
+Fearing more revelations, Nixon used House Republican leader Gerald Ford to stop the probe from gaining subpoena power.

 On September 15, Hunt, Liddy, and the five burglars were indicted on eight counts, none relating to the misuse of campaign funds.
-The limited indictment, sparing Nixon officials, was a White House victory, and Eisenhower-appointee John Sirica assigned himself as judge.
+The limited indictment, sparing Nixon officials, was a White House victory, and Eisenhower appointee John Sirica assigned himself as judge.
 Baldwin then gave his complete account of Watergate to the Los Angeles Times Jack Nelson and Ronald Ostrow.
 Although Hunt's lawyers and Silbert convinced Sirica to issue a gag order and advise the Times against publication, the paper printed the story—the first directly linking the break-in to the White House—on October 5.
-However, the cover-up proved effective, and Democrats could not make Watergate a campaign issue.
+The cover-up proved effective, and Democrats could not make Watergate a campaign issue.
 Although most Americans knew of the break-in, few associated it with Nixon, and in November he won re-election in the largest landslide in American history, winning 49 of 50 states.